magshimim-next/cv-next/docs/DESIGN.md

 ## How will it work?

-Upon entering the platform, a user will have to register/sign in with a google account. \
+Upon entering the platform, a user will have to register/sign in with a Google account. \
 After that, an admin must change the user type of the new user (read more about the user type in the data schemas section).

 - This is done because we want only Magshimim Next members to be able to join.